tnm/redweb/README.md

 To Do
 ----------

-Better (error) handling of string entries will be up shortly.
+Better handling of string entries will be up shortly.

-Modular additions, such as error messages and some client-side validation, are on the to-do list.
+Certain other modular additions are on the to-do list.
 For the initial version, the idea is to keep RedBottle as simple as possible, so developers can customize it as they see fit.

 Author